-You may elect to carry forward a NOL instead of first carrying it back by attaching a statement to this effect on a timely filed return (including any extensions) for the year of the loss.
+Election Not to Carryback.
+You may elect to carry forward an NOL instead of first carrying it back by attaching a statement to this effect on a timely filed return (including any extensions) for the year of the loss.
 Once you make such an election, it is irrevocable for that year.
 The carryforward is limited to 20 years, whether or not a carryback is used first.